uncharted-recourse/manatee/README.md

 The acronym manatee stands for **M**ethods for **A**nomaly **N**otification **A**gainst **T**im**E**-series **E**vidence

-This directory presents two methods for time series classification:
+This repository contains two methods for time series classification and one method for streaming anomaly detection:

 ## 1. Shapelet Classifier